Azure/c-logging/v2/devdoc/log_sink_if_requirements.md

 `log_sink_if` defines an interface for a log sink (as a structure that contains one function pointer).

-A log sink has the responsibility to output a logging event (be that to the console, producting an ETW event, writing it to a file, etc.)
+A log sink has the responsibility to output a logging event (be that to the console, producting an ETW event, writing it to a file etc.)

 ## Exposed API